 Whitehall’s ordinance states in part, “No person shall feed, cause to be fed or provide for domestic or migratory waterfowl within the city of Whitehall.”

 The ordinance defines domestic waterfowl as “non-native ducks, geese (and) swans (not) retained in agricultural operations.”

 It defines migratory waterfowl as those who make regular annual movements between two or more places for food resources or breeding.

-Council members Lori Elmore and Larry Morrison also were absent.
+Council members Lori Elmore and Larry Morrison were absent from the vote.
 The ordinance passed 5-0.

-″(Our) current city code (does) not regulate the matter,” Bivens said.
+″(Our) current city code (does) not regulate the matter,” he said.
 “Based on reports from (our) code enforcement, the city determined our code should have it in an effort to deter the activity.”